sopra-fs24-group-22/Let-Them-Cook/API.md

 # Cookbook Endpoints

-## Add recipeId to cookbook
+## Add recipe to cookbook

-Used to add a recipeId to the users personal cookbook.
+Used to add a recipe to the users personal cookbook.

 **URL** : `/api/cookbook/recipe/{id}`